xvitaly/srcrepair/docs/source/faq.rst

 Please use :ref:`Steam cleanup module <modules-stmcln>`.

-.. index:: faq, installation error, error
+.. index:: installation error, error
 .. _faq-install-error:

 I want to change installation directory, but cannot do this due to an error.
 What shall I do?